The reasons why some prayers may fail.

 And look, it may be best if you read all of the articles in this subsection – before putting any of their guidance to use.
 That approach will make sure you do not take any of the Bible-based advice out of context, which might weaken your results.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Let us now get to this article.
 Just as there are suggested methods, attitudes etc to get better results with prayer, in the Bible, there are also conditions that work against success.
 It is a fact that God will not answer all our prayers.
 Despite the Bible’s broad promise on answers to prayers, logically, we will not get everything we literally ask for.

 There will be times when we want something badly, and pray for it, but God just will not grant us an answer!
 The motives behind our prayers are obviously important to God.
 For example, they can’t just be all ‘about me‘.
 You know: I want it, and I want it now!

 Like any good parent, God won’t give us something that is not in our best interest or will negatively affect others.
 Not many parents for example would give their child a dangerous gift, despite all the tantrums in the world.

 So, we must think deeply whether the object of our prayer is really going to be beneficial to us, and other people in our lives, in the long term.
-Mmmmm, and I know from experience, that is not always an ‘easy call’.
+That is it won’t be damaging to anyone.

 3. ASKING FOR WHAT WE ‘WANT’ RATHER THAN ‘NEED’

 Selfishness and greed can certainly prove to be barriers to receiving answers to prayers.
-As an obvious example, prayers like, “Make me rich and famous” have little chance of success.
+Yes, prayers for luxuries (holidays away, big TVs etc) are unlikely to succeed.

-It is also unlikely that God will just send us riches that can be wasted on our ‘wish lists’ (the latest television set, the best phone, holidays abroad etc).
+It is also unlikely that God will just send us riches that can be wasted on our ‘wish lists’.
 From the New Testament: